 Skip to contents

-Calculates the Citation Cycle Time (CCT) - the average citation cycle time - to measure the pace of technological or scientific progress in a publication network.
-Based on Kayal (1999) methodology, the indicator measures the median age of cited publications, where lower values indicate faster technological replacement cycles.
+Calculates the Citation Cycle Time (CCT) to measure the pace of scientific or technological progress in a publication network.
+Based on Kayal (1999), the indicator measures the median age of cited publications, where lower values indicate faster knowledge replacement cycles.

 Usage